DShirk/mb-docs/docs/Products/Grid/overview.md

 ### Data Model Rules and Constraints

 - Criteria objects can be parents to other criteria objects or to conclusion objects.
-Criteria objects can have **both** criteria objects and conclusion objects as children.
+Criteria objects can have **both** criteria objects and conclusion objects as children, meaning criteria objects and conclusion objects can be siblings.

 - Conclusion objects can have siblings, but no children.
 Conclusions are meant to be definitive answers to a specific set of criteria.